KarthikMishra/Lead-Scoring-Case-Study/README.md

 This case study aims to build a logistic regression model to predict the conversion chances of a marketing lead

 # Problem Statement

-This problem statement belongs to an education company named X Education sells online courses to industry professionals.
+The challenge at hand pertains to X Education, an esteemed online education provider catering to industry professionals.

-Many professionals who are interested in the courses land on their website and browse for courses.
-The company markets its courses on several websites and search engines like Google.

-Once these people land on the website, they might browse the courses or fill up a form for the course or watch some videos.
-When these people fill up a form providing their email address or phone number, they are classified to be a lead.
-Moreover, the company also gets leads through past referrals.
-Once these leads are acquired, employees from the sales team start making calls, writing emails, etc.

-Through this process, some of the leads get converted while most do not.
-The typical lead conversion rate at X education is around 30%.
+Prospective learners often find their way to X Education's website, drawn by the allure of comprehensive online courses.
+The company strategically promotes its offerings across various digital platforms, including popular search engines like Google, ensuring maximum visibility.

+Upon arrival at the website, visitors engage in various activities such as browsing courses, completing registration forms, or consuming informational videos.
+Those who furnish their contact details, be it email addresses or phone numbers, are identified as leads.
+Additionally, X Education receives leads through referrals from satisfied clients.

+Once these leads are secured, the diligent sales team embarks on a proactive outreach campaign, reaching out through calls, emails, and other channels of communication.

+However, despite these efforts, not all leads culminate in successful conversions.
+X Education experiences a typical lead conversion rate of approximately 30%.

+Efforts are underway to optimize this conversion process, ensuring that a higher percentage of leads transition into enrolled learners, thereby maximizing the impact and reach of X Education's valuable courses.

 # Business Goal:

-X Education needs to select the most promising leads, i.e. the leads that are most likely to convert into paying customers.
+X Education must identify the most prospective leads, namely those with the highest likelihood of converting into paying customers.

-The company needs to build a model wherein you need to assign a lead score to each of the leads such that the customers with a higher lead score have a higher conversion chance and the customers with a lower lead score have a lower conversion chance.
+The company aims to develop a model that assigns a lead score to each lead, prioritizing those with higher scores for their increased likelihood of conversion.
+Conversely, leads with lower scores are expected to have a diminished likelihood of conversion.

-The CEO, has given a ballpark of the target lead conversion rate to be around 80%.
+The CEO has set a target lead conversion rate of approximately 80%, signaling the company's ambition to significantly enhance its conversion rates and optimize its sales efforts.

 # Approach & Methodology